mkarier/RaspberryMIDIController/README.md

 classes that extend AudioOutput, this way it can still be passed to the AudioOutputThread and depending on what you are trying to do you can manipulate the buffer by overriding the 'outPutAudio' method.
 For multiple effects a way to wrap these objects will need to be created.

+This program was originally built for Ubuntu Mate.
+Although I did get it installed on Raspbian.
+You do have to install PulseAudio. (sudo apt install pulseaudio) then run the make command.
 # RaspberryMIDIController